 Further, when we look at the Greek of Rom 16:2 we see the word Phoebe described as “prostatis” (Kroeger page 8) which is interpreted variously as benefactor, succourer, patron, good friend, help.
 It is a rare word and the “Analytical Lexicon of the Greek New Testament” defines it “as a woman who renders assistance from her resources protector, helper, patron (Rom 16:2)”.
 However, “A Critical Lexicon and Concordance” by E. W. Bullinger defines it as “prostatis, fem.
 Of prostates, (a presider, prefect, magistrate) (LXX.
 2 Chron.
 Viii 10) a curator, guardian, patron); hence, the fem., a patroness, helper, succourer, (non occ.)”.

 So, does this definition mean Phoebe presided over the Church in some way?
-The context in the passage shows that this is not what is meant, because Paul says “she has been a helper of many and of myself as well” (Rom 16:2 RSV-CE).
+The context in the passage shows that this is not what is meant, because Paul says “she has been a succourer of many, and of myself also” (Rom 16:2).
 Paul isn’t saying she presided over him or with him, but that she was a help to him.